IulianEmilTampu/qMRI_and_DL/README.md

 ## Setup
 TODO.
 Add also FSL setup.

+## Datasets
+The clinical data used in this study cannot be made publicly available given (1) that it contains sensitive personal information and (2) the legal restrictions related to ethical approval.
+Nevertheless, one can experiment with the model training, evaluation, and explainability analysis using datasets such as [BraTS2020](https://www.med.upenn.edu/cbica/brats2020/data.html).

 ## Code structure
 The code is organized in three folders:
 - **Data_preprocessing_scripts**: contains the scripts needed for dataset preprocessing and organization for deep learning model training.